clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    dormant: fn-body entry allocates a pending sink and bumps a `:fn-depth` ctx counter (`:branch-count` is real conditionals only), and `record-constraint!` routes three ways.
-Same branch count and same depth commits to the param, same count but deeper parks `[binding spec]` in the innermost fn's sink, a differing count drops, the guard may be what makes the usage safe.
+Same branch count and same depth commits to the param, same count but deeper parks the spec in the innermost fn's sink, a map of binding to spec set, the dormant twin of the param-infer map, a differing count drops, the guard may be what makes the usage safe.
 The sink travels out on the fn's analysis meta next to `:arity`, into the local's `:arities` entry for a let-bound fn.
 A call site that proves the fn invoked drains it via `activate-pending!`, which replays every entry through the same